TOlchawa/yapp/README.md

 Both workflows expect an environment called `PROD`.
 To configure it:

 1. In your repository, open **Settings → Environments** and create `PROD`.
-2. Inside this environment add the following secrets:
+2. In `PROD` add these *secrets*:
    - `SSH_USER`
    - `SSH_PASSWORD`
    - `SSH_HOST`
+3. Add these *variables*:
    - `SERVER_HOME`
    - `FRONTEND_HOME`
    - `SERVER_SCRIPT`
    - `FRONTEND_SCRIPT`

-The workflows read these secrets and pass them to `scripts/restart-services.sh` to restart the services on your server.
+The workflows read the secrets and variables and pass them to `scripts/restart-services.sh` to restart the services on your server.